stevana/quickcheck-state-machine/README.md

          times with the part of the generated list that doesn't belong to the prefix.

+  2. initialize the state machine if necessary (see [this](#sut-initialization));

-  2. execute the prefix sequentially as in the section above (checking pre- and post-conditions);
+  3. execute the prefix sequentially as in the section above (checking pre- and post-conditions);

-  3. execute the suffixes in parallel without checking pre/post-conditions and gather the trace (or history) of invocations and responses of each action;
+  4. execute the suffixes in parallel without checking pre/post-conditions and gather the trace (or history) of invocations and responses of each action;